 The NZ Army recognises the value of tertiary study and its contribution to our organisation in a range of fields.
-We are proud to introduce two new scholarships for 2021 – a Salary Scholarship Scheme and a Graduate Incentive Scholarship Scheme.
+We proudly introduced two new scholarships in 2021: a Salary Scholarship Scheme and a Graduate Incentive Scholarship Scheme.

 Kia Atamai Te Whawhai Scholarship

 This is our Salary Scholarship Scheme and translates into ‘Fight Smart’.
 It contributes to our vision of equipping our Force to be agile in thought and action.
 The NZ Army values education, and this is one of many educational and training opportunities you will be offered throughout your career as a NZ Army Officer.

 Prior to commencing your study you will be required to complete the New Zealand Commissioning Course.
 After graduating as a 2nd Lieutenant you will commence your course of study.
 You will be required to complete one year of service for every year of sponsored study.

 The Kia Atamai te Whawhai Scholarship is available to candidates who meet the University Entrance requirements for study in their chosen field.
 Study is completed through Massey University (Palmerton North Campus) with study options including a broad range of degree subjects.

 Your university fees and associated expenses will be paid, plus you will receive an annual salary.
 Accommodation at Linton Military Camp is available as an option, although you may make alternative arrangements.

 What can I study?